aurelia/documentation/current/en-us/12. build-systems/1. webpack/README.md

 ---
 name: Webpack
-description: Setup and bundling using the Webapck system.
+description: Setup and bundling using the Webpack system.
 ---
 # Webpack